Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/interim/Dan Strap Design.md

-# Strap Design

 # Objectives to be completed before monday:
+Work how to insert photographs into Markdown document directly instead of linking them Weigh the Smile and fill in values into mass scaling equations on both Mass Scaling document and Interim Presentation document.
+Prepare for interim presentation on Monday.

 Come up with strap design concepts and produce sketches bearing in mind ergonomics, mounting & modularity.
 Make prototype.

-Add content to Interim presentation markdown file.
-Prepare for interim presentation on Monday.
+# Strap Design

 I have started prototyping different modular strap designs to test for both the Smile and the Smirk.
 I started by creating a mock-up of the Smile out of cardboard, shown below: